 My career has been a dance among three passions: Writing, Painting, and Teaching.
-Sometimes this has translated into traditional job titles like Creative Writing Department Chair or Middle School Art teacher or College Creative Writing Instructor.
-But I find that I'm most true to myself when I pull these three loves together into something that doesn't fit so well into a pigeon hole, often leaving me a little flustered when people ask at parties, "So what do you do?"
+Sometimes this has translated into traditional job titles like Creative Writing Department Chair or Middle School Art teacher.
+Other times, it's harder to define, often leaving me a little flustered when people ask, "So what do you do?"

 But there's more to it.
 I tell stories, and help others tell their stories, in the languages I know best: word and image.
 I have been a mural artist, a humanities instructor, a freelance art and education writer, a bad poet, a better fictionist, a faith and gallery artist, a life & creativity coach, a memoir essayist, a resume writer, the co-founder of a private school, and a creative retreat coordinator.
 And other things, too.
 This is the dance.